Updated August, 2021

 Farm Employee Management: Employment Eligibility Veriﬁcation - The Basics of Form I-9 Compliance

 Within three days of a new employee’s start date, all employers are required to complete a Form I-9 - Employment Eligibility Verification for each new employee.
-This is nothing new - it has been the law since 1986.
+This is nothing new, as it has been the law since 1986.
 But many employers - especially farm employers - have questions about the correct procedures for completion and filing of this form.
-This article will provide a few of the basics.
+This article provides a few of the basics.

 The Department of Homeland Security, US Citizenship and Immigration Services (USCIS) requires that the Form I-9 be completed for every single employee, regardless of national origin, within three days after the start of employment.
 The Form I-9 is not to be completed during the employment selection (application or interview) phase - only at the actual beginning of employment.
 As stated in the USCIS M-274 Handbook for Employers: "You may not begin the Form I-9 process until you offer an individual a job and he or she accepts your offer."

-By or on the first day of employment, the new employee should complete Section 1 of the Form I-9 and present document(s) so that the employer can complete Section 2-Employer Review and Certification.
+By or on the first day of employment, the new employee should complete Section 1 of the Form I-9 and present document(s) so that the employer can complete Section 2-Employer Review and Certification within three days of the start of employment.

 Take heed of the notice found on both the form itself as well as the instructions - it is illegal to use the form to discriminate against individuals, and employers cannot specify which document(s) they will accept from an employee.
 The refusal to hire individuals because documents provided have a future expiration date may also constitute illegal discrimination.